 Corticosteroids are the first-line treatment of Diamond Blackfan anemia.
-However, due to long term side effects of corticosteroids, patients with DBA often require chronic blood transfusions and concurrent iron chelation therapy.
-A patient who is responsive to steroid therapy, but with intolerable side effects, will require chronic blood transfusions with goal hemoglobin of 8 g/dl and requiring blood transfusion every 35 weeks.
+However, due to long-term side effects of corticosteroids, patients with DBA often require chronic blood transfusions and concurrent iron chelation therapy.
+A patient who is responsive to steroid therapy but with intolerable side effects will require chronic blood transfusions with a goal hemoglobin of 8 g/dl and requiring blood transfusion every 35 weeks.
 Frequent monitoring of serum ferritin helps decide if iron chelation therapy is needed.
-Generally, iron chelation is started after 12 to 15 units of blood transfusions, if serum ferritin concentration increases to 1000 to 1500 microgram/L, or if hepatic iron concentration increases to 6 to 7 mg of the dry weight of liver tissue.
+Generally, iron chelation is started after 12 to 15 units of blood transfusions if serum ferritin concentration increases to 1000 to 1500 microgram/L or if hepatic iron concentration increases to 6 to 7 mg of the dry weight of liver tissue.
 When iron chelation is required, deferasirox and desferrioxamine are the therapeutic choices.
 Deferiprone is not a recommendation due to its adverse effect of neutropenia.

 DBA may also receive treatment with hematopoietic stem cell transplantation (HSCT).
 This approach is the only treatment that cures the hematological manifestation of DBA; the procedure proves to be risky if a matched sibling donor is not available.
 HSCT has a high success rate in patients less than 10 years of age treated with an HLA-identical donor.
 It is indicated as an alternative to chronic blood transfusions if the patient becomes non-responsive to chronic blood transfusions or develops side effects of iron overload.
 However, HSCT also has side effects to take into consideration, including infection and graft versus host disease(GVHD).